aaeekaayyyyyy/invoice-mine/frontend/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 # Step by step development process
+   The following steps were followed to create invoice-mine!

 ## Add Header
    1. Generate Component